 14. Demonstrate personal development, responsibility and effective self-management (planning, motivation and innovation). all L6 O modules 15.
-Interpersonal skills (effective listening, conflict resolution, etc) BMGT3210 BMGT2221 BMGT2210 16.
-Demonstrate openness and sensitivity to diversity in terms of other people, cultures, ethics and business and management issues in domestic and/or international settings BMGT3200 17.
+Prepare the statement of financial position, statement or profit or loss for complex groups, accounting for any changes in structure.
+BMGT3110 16.
+Formulate appropriate strategies to meet the objectives of a business and recommend appropriate methods of implementing these strategies BMGT3111 BMGT3115 17.
 Reacting to and solving complex and unpredictable business problems, together with the learning ability needed to undertake appropriate further training of a professional or equivalent nature. all L6 O modules with the intention of supporting progression across the intended range of cognitive, academic, practical and transferable skills appropriate to both study on the programme and future employment.
 The curriculum design approach has enabled the development of planned, integrated and progressive learning, teaching and assessment strategies for the programme.
 The mix of 15 and 30 credit modules offers a rich learning experience for students and the inclusion of innovative assessment strategies supports learning and achievement.
-Level 4 mandatory modules offer a clear foundation of business fundamentals for example: management, marketing, finance/accounting, economics and digital.
+Level 4 mandatory modules offer a clear foundation of accounting fundamentals for example: management accounting, financial accounting, law and unlocking individual potential.